tlswg/dtls13-spec/draft-ietf-tls-rfc9147bis.md

 * Records that cannot be demultiplexed as DTLS records.

-Records that are successfully decoded and decrypted can be assumed to be valid and errors in the contents of records MUST be regarded as originating from the peer.
+Records that are successfully decoded and deprotected can be assumed to be valid and errors in the contents of records MUST be regarded as originating from the peer.
 Fatal alerts can be generated based on the content of records.
 This includes all the unprotected records exchanged as part of the